Reductive homogeneous spaces and nonassociative algebras: Examples

 \begin{exercise} A nonassociative algebra $(A,\alpha)$ is \emph{left-symmetric} if the associator, defined as the trilinear map $(x,y,z)\bydef \alpha(\alpha(x,y),z)-\alpha(x,\alpha(y,z))$ (the associator measures the lack of associativity of $\alpha$!), is symmetric in the first two components. \begin{enumerate} \item Prove that any left-symmetric algebra is Lie-admissible.

-\item Deduce that a left invariant affine connection on a Lie group $G$ is symmetric and flat if and only if the corresponding nonassociative algebra $(\frg,\alpha)$ (where $\alpha(X,Y)=\nabla_XY$) is left-symmetric and the algebra $(\frg,\alpha^-)$ is just the Lie algebra $\frg$. \end{enumerate} \end{exercise}
+\item Deduce that a left invariant affine connection on a Lie group $G$ is symmetric and flat if and only if the corresponding nonassociative algebra $(\frg,\alpha)$ (where $\alpha(X,Y)=\nabla_XY$) is left-symmetric and the algebra $(\frg,\alpha^-)$ is just the Lie algebra $\frg$.
+(Therefore, the left invariant symmetric (i.e., torsion-free) and flat affine connections on a Lie group are in a natural bijection to the set of left-symmetric algebra structures on the corresponding Lie algebra.) \end{enumerate} \end{exercise}

+The reader may consult the survey paper \cite{Burde} for more results on (and applications of) left-symmetric algebras.